stefanstoehr/lunch/README.md

 # lunch
-:white_check_mark: calling menu from canteen
+:fork_and_knife: calling menu from canteen